 At the turn of the 20th century, the mysteries of radiation were only beginning to be uncovered.
 Curie was determined to explore this invisible force and understand how it could be harnessed for science and medicine.

-Through relentless research, Curie discovered radium and polonium and coined the term radioactivity.
+Through relentless research, in 1898 Curie discovered radium and polonium and coined the term radioactivity.
 Her pioneering work revealed how radioactive elements could be used for medical treatments, including the early fight against cancer.
 During World War I, she also created mobile X-ray units, bringing lifesaving imaging technology to battlefield hospitals.

 Marie Curie’s discoveries and inventions changed medicine, physics, and chemistry forever.
 Her courage and brilliance not only advanced science but also opened doors for generations of women in research, making her a symbol of persistence, intellect, and hope.